Krnl-staff/FAQ/README.md

 the official FAQ even without access to Krnl's internal servers.

 **Join our [Discord server](https://krnl.place/invite) if your issue persist after trying everything in our FAQ page**

+Please start by clicking on the category of your issue.